-- -Designate individual to "flag down" EMS and direct to scene - -Scene control - -Limit scene to first aid providers and move bystanders away from area
+-Limit scene to first aid providers and move bystanders away from area

 Burns Gym is located on the Missouri Valley Campus at 542 Morrow St. The ambulance entrance to the gym is at the south end of the parking lot through the garage door where the ambulance can drive on to the track surrounding the main court.
 If unable to open the garage door, the ambulance can access the building through the doors by the football locker room.